Nan-Do/phi-code/README.md

 ### 1. Running the Web UI

-The core agent functionality is available through the `solver/main.py` Gradio application.
+The core agent functionality can be accessed through the `solver/main.py` Gradio application (two other interfaces are also available, but the web UI is the most user-friendly).

 #### Prerequisites